MS C.T.M.A. Vacancier: History

 In May 1998, Saint Patrick II was chartered to Hellenic Mediterranean Lines, renamed Egnatia II and placed on Brindisi–Patras service.
 In May 2000 she was chartered to Balear Express, Spain and renamed Ville de Séte for Sète–Palma service.
 Balear Express went bankrupt in September 2000, and Ville de Séte was laid up.
 Between March and December 2001 she was chartered to Swansea Cork Ferries as City of Cork.

 In March 2002, City of Cork was sold to the Government of Canada and registered to Navigation Madeleine Inc, a subsidiary of Coopérative de Transport Maritime et Aérien (CTMA).
 In June she was renamed C.T.M.A.
 Vacancier and placed on CTMA's service between Montreal and Cap-aux-Meules.
-In 2003 she was rebuilt at Les Mechins Dry Dock, Quebec with covered bridge wings.
+In 2003 she was rebuilt at Les Mechins Dry Dock, Quebec, with covered bridge wings.

 In January 2020, C.T.M.A.
 Vacancier was hired by the Société des traversiers du Québec to cover the Matane-Baie-Comeau-Godbout route across the Saint Lawrence River, while the engines of MV F.-A.-Gauthier engines were repaired and the MV Saaremaa I was altered to meet Transport Canada standards.

+In January 2024, she was repainted to remove the logos along the side, renamed Ancier, and sailed to Charlottetown to be prepared for scrapping in India.
+She was beached at Alang, India, on March 10, 2024.